-The Group's operating segments have been determined based on the internal management reporting structure and the nature of products and services provided by the Group.
-They reflect the business level at which financial information is provided to the executive decision makers, being the Managing Director and Chief Executive Officer and the Chief Financial Officer, for decision making regarding resource allocation and performance assessment.
+determined based on the internal management reporting structure and the nature of products and services provided by the Group.
+They I information is provided to the executive decision makers, being the Managing Director and Chief Executive Officer and the Chief ing resource allocation and performance assessment.

-The Group has three reportable segments:
+So three reportable segments:

-Sydney Comprises The Star Sydney's casino operations, including hotels, restaurants, bars and other entertainment facilities.
+Comprises The Star Sydney's casino operations, including hotels, restaurants, bars and other entertainment facilities.

-Gold Coast Comprises The Star Gold Coast's casino operations, including hotels, theatre, restaurants, bars and other entertainment facilities.
+Comprises The Star Gold Coast's casino operations, including hotel, restaurants and bars.

-Brisbane Comprises Treasury's casino operations, including hotel, restaurants and bars.
+Comprises Treasury's casino operations, including hotel, restaurants and bars.